The Stable Limit DAHA and the Double Dyck Path Algebra

-As it was pointed out in \cite{Kn}*{\S 10} there is a $\H^-$-stable subspace of $\P_\infty^-$, denoted by $\Pas^-$, that is more canonical from a certain point of view.
-The reason for considering $\Pas^-$ is the following.
-Each $\P_k^-$ is a parabolic module for the affine Hecke algebra $\AHA_k^-$ and has a standard basis (in the sense of Kazhdan-Lusztig theory) indexed by compositions with at most $k$ parts.
+As it was pointed out in \cite{Kn}*{\S 10} the almost symmetric module $\Pas^-$, defined in \S\ref{sec: pas}, is a $\H^-$-stable subspace of $\P_\infty^-$ and is more canonical from a certain point of view.
+Specifically, each $\P_k^-$ is a parabolic module for the affine Hecke algebra $\AHA_k^-$ and has a standard basis (in the sense of Kazhdan-Lusztig theory) indexed by compositions with at most $k$ parts.
 The sequences consisting of the standard basis elements indexed by the same composition (in all $\P_k^-$, $k\geq n$, for some $n$) give elements of $\P_\infty^-$ (see \cite{Kn}*{\S 9}) which are expected to play the role of a standard basis for the limit representation.
 However, these limits of standard basis elements do not span $\P_\infty^-$, but rather the smaller space $\Pas^-$ .